-Mulching with grass clippings is not a new thing, in some parts of the world this is an extremely common thing to do.
-Using grass clippings as mulch has a lot of benefits, although as with everything in life it does have its fair share of cons as well.
-The good news is that that there are way more benefits of using grass clippings as mulch than cons.
+Mulching with grass clippings is not a new thing, in some parts of the world, this is an extremely common thing to do.
+Using grass clippings as mulch has a lot of benefits, although as with everything in life, it does have its fair share of cons as well.
+The good news is that there are way more benefits of using grass clippings as mulch than cons.

 The major pros of using grass clippings as mulch are that it retains moisture stops weeds from growing and protects the soil from erosion.
 The grass clippings mulch will slowly add back nutrients to the soil feeding your plants.
 Some of the cons of using grass clippings as mulch are that the grass clippings tend to attract snails and slugs, in addition to this, it can’t really stop the quackgrass.